jedibobo/VCK5000-YoloV3-SORT-Acceleration/README.md

 # YoloV3-SORT-VCK5000-Acceleration

+This a project for Xilinx Global Adaptive Computing Challenge.
 This Project aims to add Simple Online and Realtime Tracking to Yolo `Object Detection` Algorithms Series.
 As previously I have implemented the same software on CPU+GPU(RTX 2080ti) hardware and found `“low GPU occupancy”` on such platform.
 I want to utilize the power of optimized DPU on FPGA to fully accelerate the system.

 ## Note